iamjoshk/ha-discogs/README.md

 - Random record sensor with details and artwork
 - Buttons to refresh each data for each API endpoint.
 - Rate limit monitor
-- Action that returns collection data for use in dashboards
+- Actions that return collection and wantlist data for use in dashboards
 - Support for flex-table-card integration

 ## Installation